tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

 2. Azure SQL

+Describe how you would ensure that the following resources would be available in the unlikely event of an attack or intentional or unintentional data loss:

+1. Virtual Machines

+2. Azure SQL

 *Ensuring protection*

-Describe how you would secure each Azure resource from internal and external attacks.
+Describe how you would secure each Azure resource from internal and external attacks:

 1. Ensure that admin credentials are sufficiently protected and monitored.